 Over half-term we took a trip with City Cruises, down the river that helped Roman Londinium trade and grow.
 London’s Thames harboured Dutch merchants during the Great Plague, and over the years has seen whales, porpoises and seals swimming past its banks.
 The river is flanked by beautiful buildings and historic places.
 Of course, you can always walk past The Palace of Westminster, the Shard, Tate Modern and the Globe Theatre.
-But they all look quite different when seen from below.
+But they all look quite different when seen from the water.

 I’ve made a video of our day out with City Cruises, which you can see here: